Pokemon UNITE

 3. Any Pokemon not shown here are still under investigation.

 Pokemon that can that can get close and beatdown Mew quick enough before it takes advantage of Move reset will have a high chance of winning the brawl against the Pokemon.
 Although Mew has an escape tool via Agility, the move's short range does not give the Pokemon a clean getaway move.
-Moreover, having a dash move of your own can help you dodge moves attacks and catch up to it when it tries to escape.
+Moreover, having a dash move can help Pokemon dodge moves and attacks, allowing them to catch up to Mew when it tries to escape.

 Best Counters